diarmidmackenzie/sdt-condensed/CET part 2.md

 ### Summary Notes

-The early findings of CET, that tangible rewards tended to undermine intrinsic motivation, were controversial, because at the time rewards were widely advocated as a way to change behaviour and socialize children.
+The early findings of CET, namely that tangible rewards tended to undermine intrinsic motivation, were controversial, because at the time rewards were widely advocated as a way to change behaviour and socialize children.

 Further research has shown a much wider range of factors beyond rewards, that have similar effects.
 This includes not only other external factors, such as deadlines, evaluations, feedback etc., but also intrapersonal factors whereby individuals support or pressure themselves.
 Internally controlling styles of self-motivation, and ego-involvement, can have undermining effects just the same as these external factors.